 Spending days on end cooped up at home isn’t healthy for anyone.
-Schedule regular time outside your home, whether it’s for picking up coffee, grabbing lunch, or going for a slow jog.
+Schedule regular time outside your home, whether it’s for picking up coffee or going for a slow jog.
 Taking an off day from work might also give you the reset you need.

 Limit news and access to social media

 It’s important to keep up with the news, especially with everything that’s going on in the world today.
 But with protests, business closures, and COVID-related stories battling for headlines, it can take a toll on your mental health and give you anxiety that lasts through the day and impacts your workflow.
 Schedule time to read the news and place a time limit spent on social media.